-By Clu Monroe, Senior Consultant at NEOS
+By: Clu Monroe, Senior Consultant

 As a child, you probably weren’t afraid to express curiosity – specifically, by responding to orders from your parents with a simple, yet compelling, “Why?”
 This innocent question would often be met with the frustrated reply, “Because I said so!”
 As an adult, asking “Why?” can often get to the root of problems and may be the perfect way to initiate a dialogue about changing up old standards and processes within the organization.